 Cancer information management (CIM) professionals are highly-sought data management experts who find, interpret, and record a wide range of demographic and medical information on individuals with cancer for various healthcare agencies.
 Cancer registrars gather, analyze, and report cancer data for each cancer patient in the United States.
 The information is then used for research, diagnosis, treatment, and prevention of cancer.
 This program is designed to provide you with the knowledge and skills necessary to maintain a cancer data collection system that meets the requirements of local, state and national registries.

 This certificate program is offered in a cohort format and can be completed in 4 consecutive semesters.
 There are two accelerated courses offered each semester that last approximately 8 weeks.
-Students will take one course during the first half of the semester and the second course during the last half of the semester.
-This usually makes it easier for working students so that they are not juggling multiple classes at one time, making it easier for working students.
+You will take one course during the first half of the semester and the second course during the last half of the semester.
+This means you won't be juggling multiple classes at one time, making it easier for working students.

-The certificate education program in Cancer Registry/Information Management at Ferris State University received Provisional Accreditation by the National Cancer Registrars Association, 1330 Braddock Place, Suite 520, Alexandria, VA 22314.
+The certificate education program in Cancer Registry/Information Management at Ferris State University received Provisional Accreditation by the National Cancer Registrars Association.
 Provisional Accreditation is awarded to a new program that, during the past four years, has not graduated students from a Cancer Registry Management program.
 Students enrolled in a program that holds Provisional Accreditation status with NCRA are eligible to sit for the CTR Examination.